PennockTech/dummyapp/README.md

 1. Heroku is bad enough in only having one auth token at a time, unscoped, so no ability to trace leaks or constrain actions of the token.
    Run `heroku auth:token` while signed in, that's the token to use.
+   1. This has changed; you can now use:
+      `heroku authorizations:create -d 'Circle CI token, created by Fred'`
+   2. You can adjust the expiration time and the oauth scopes, I've not yet explored to figure out the minimum scope needed.
 2. Docker Hub ... defaults to storing your usercode and master password in `~/.docker/config.json`; you probably want to install `docker-credential-helper` if you haven't already done so.